Above: The Carpathia photographed at Pier 54 in New York City on either 18 or 19 April 1912, following the rescue of Titanic survivors.

 59 - the pier at which Carpathia dropped off the Titanic's emptied lifeboats, back into the possession of the White Star Line.

-54 - the pier at which the survivors disembarked; thousands of friends, relatives and sympathisers greeted their arrival.
+54 - the pier in New York City at which First and Second Class survivors disembarked; thousands of friends, relatives and sympathisers greeted their arrival.

 In recognition of his bravery Captain Rostron was knighted by King George V and received both the US Congressional Medal of Honor and the American Cross of Honor.
 On 29 May 1912 he was also presented with a silver trophy, on behalf of the survivors of the Titanic, by Margaret "Molly" Brown, one of the people he rescued.